Tom Clancy's Rainbow Six: Vegas: Plot

 In 2010, Rainbow operatives Logan Keller, Gabriel Nowak and Kan Akahashi are deployed to a Mexican border town, where they are tasked with capturing Irena Morales, a terrorist ringleader.
 As the team reaches its landing zone, Logan is separated from the others after he fast-ropes down first.

 Logan fights his way through the town and manages to regroup with Gabriel and Kan at an old church.
 After infiltrating a train yard and freeing a group of hostages, the team eventually makes its way to a mine where Irena is hiding.
-However, they are ambushed, and Gabriel and Kan are captured as Irina escapes.
+However, they are ambushed, and Gabriel and Kan are captured as Irena escapes.

-Alone and armed only with his sidearm, Logan fights his way through an abandoned factory, eventually escaping by helicopter.
+Alone and armed only with his pistol, Logan fights his way through an abandoned factory, eventually escaping by helicopter.
 He is then redeployed to handle a related crisis in Las Vegas.
 He is dropped outside the Calypso Casino and links up with his new team: Michael Walters and Jung Park.
-The team clears out the casino and saves a group of hostages, including a NATO weapons researcher, who reveals that another researcher has been captured.
+The team clears out the casino and saves a group of hostages, including a NATO weapons researcher, who reveals that another scientist has been captured.

 The team then rescues a kidnapped reporter, who informs them that the terrorists are using a news van as a communications hub.
-Logan's team destroys the hub, then heads to rescue the other weapons researcher.
+Logan's team sends a transmission and destroys the hub, then heads to rescue the second weapons researcher.
 Rainbow is dropped on the Vertigo Spire luxury hotel, where the team finds and rescues the missing researcher, who informs the team about a micro-pulse bomb that was planted in the Vertigo.
 Michael disarms the bomb, and the team is then extracted to locate Gabriel and Kan.
+However, a normal bomb devastates a tower adjacent to the hotel.